ChrisPritchard/ctf-writeups/01-tbbt-fun-with-flags.md

 ## Deeper access to footprints on the moon

+I did a `grep -r FLAG- / 2>/dev/null` to try and find the other flags.
+Raj's flag was in one of the wordpress databases.

+If I was smart at this point, I would have simply navigated to the wordpress site and done a search.
+However I had read my way through the site and done view source searches and had not found anything, so I thought it must be hidden in the backend settings somewhere, and so I decided to get into the word press database.

+1. I got the db name and credentials by `cat wp-config.php`
-Raz's flag is in the wp blog, so I decided to get in there.
-Step 1, Find the db by cat wp-config.php.
-2, connect to db using the mysql command-line tool.
-Step 3, update the main users password using `UPDATE `wp_users` SET `user_pass` = MD5( 'hacktheplanet' ) WHERE `wp_users`.`user_login` = "footprintsonthemoon";`, step 4, login to admin dashboard.
+2. I connected to the db using the mysql command-line tool.
+3. I updated the main users password using `UPDATE wp_users SET user_pass = MD5( 'hacktheplanet' ) WHERE wp_users.user_login = "footprintsonthemoon";`
+4. I logged in to admin dashboard.

 Via this I was able to find a page list that included a page called 'secret', containing raj's flag.
+This page, while unlinked, is fully available through search on the main site, too /facepalm.
+However it was fun learning: `FLAG-raz{40d17a74e28a62eac2df19e206f0987c}`

 ## Creator's hints

 The creator DM'd me some hints, including that 'penny likes to hide her files'.
-I found Penny's flag as a hidden file in her home dir, base64 encoded.
-The second hint was for howard's flag, where the creator first suggested it was in his zip file on ftp (which i already guessed) then that I might need to 'rockyou' it twice.
+I found Penny's flag as a hidden file in her home dir, base64 encoded: `FLAG-penny{dace52bdb2a0b3f899dfb3423a992b25}`.

+The second hint was for howard's flag, where the creator first suggested it was in his zip file on ftp (which I already guessed), and then that I might need to 'rockyou' it twice.

 I looked around word press thinking this was some show reference, but then did a google and found its actually the name of a common word list on kali, a 130+ meg list of common passwords.
 I used it with john the ripper to crack the zip, allowing me to extract an image of the mars rover. john used rockyou and ran in half a second to get the password `astronaut`

-The image had nothing in it that I could see for the flag, but given that it was the only thing in the file, that I was sure the flag was in it somewhere, and that the author had said I need to rockyou twice (crack two passwords) I guessed that it was a stegographic image. `steghide` is a tool that will encode and decode messages in images, however, it requires a passphrase to decode.
+The image had nothing in it that I could see for the flag, but given that it was the only thing in the file, that I was sure the flag was in it somewhere, and that the author had said I need to 'rockyou' twice (crack two passwords) I guessed that it was a stegographic image.

+`steghide` is a tool that will encode and decode messages in images, however, it requires a passphrase to decode.
 After some googling I found `stegcracker`, a tool that will brute force using a word list and steghide.
 And the word list defaults to using rockyou again :)

 stegcracker was much, much slower than john, but fortunately it found the password after a few minutes in the first 0.3% of rockyou's passwords, `iloveyoumom`.
-The output file contained the final flag.
+The output file contained the final flag: `FLAG-howard{b3d1baf22e07874bf744ad7947519bf4}`.